 Questionnaires for Everything

 Have you noticed that every time I interact with anyone via a phone or a computer, I am sent a questionnaire asking me to evaluate the person and how well they did their job?
-I find these questionnaires annoying at times, but I fill them in and am pretty honest most of the time.
+I sometimes find these questionnaires annoying, but I fill them in and am pretty honest most of the time.
 I know that folks’ job ratings are somewhat connected to these questionnaires.
 However, in this case, I made an exception.

 The Most Obtuse Questionnaire Ever